kontent-ai/delivery-sdk-js/packages/delivery/README.md

 subscription.unsubscribe();

 /**
- * Fetch all items of 'movie' type and given parameters from Kentico Cloud.
+ * Fetch all items of 'movie' type and given parameters from Kentico Kontent.
  * Important note: SDK will convert items to your type if you registered it.
 For example,
  * in this case the objects will be of 'Movie' type we defined above.
  * If you don't use custom models, 'ContentItem' object instances will be returned.